 Jump to navigation

-Welcome to the Estes Park Police Department website.
-See a message from Chief Kufeld.
+Welcome to the webpage for the Estes Park Police Department.
+Please see a message from Chief of Police Wes Kufeld.

 ALICE Training is a proactive response to an active shooter/violent intruder situation that can occur anywhere and at any time.
 ALICE stands for Alert, Lockdown, Inform, Counter, and Evacuate.
 ALICE was developed by a law enforcement officer and an elementary school principal following the Columbine High School massacre.
 The program studied multiple active shooter situations to learn what kind of responses save lives.
-It found that the "duck and cover" response taught since the 1950’s has led to multiple lives lost.
 The goal is to retrain and empower those who find themselves in an active shooter/violent intruder situation.
 ALICE Training provides multiple ways to respond to an active shooter situation and gives civilians the confidence and training needed to save lives.

 For more information or to schedule an ALICE Training, please contact Officer Curt Plassmeyer at 970-577-3822.

 Police Department Phone Numbers